 Because occupations involving physical labor dominate the local economy, La Paz is generally considered to be a blue-collar town.
 46.54% of the La Paz workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, La Paz is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in La Paz who work in sales jobs (25.79%), teaching (8.49%), and healthcare (5.66%).

-La Paz is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, La Paz does not have a public transit system used by locals to get to and from work.

 The population of La Paz has a very low overall level of education: only 7.46% of people over 25 hold a 4-year college degree or higher.